jonnonz1/nz-statute-book/acts/public/1908/judicature-act-1908.md

 (2) The period so specified shall not exceed 12 months; but any person appointed under this section may from time to time be reappointed.
 (3) No person shall be appointed as an Associate Judge under this section unless that person is eligible for appointment as an Associate Judge pursuant to section 26C, save that, subject to subsection (4) of this section, a person otherwise qualified who has attained the age of 70 years (including an Associate Judge who has retired after attaining that age) may be appointed as an Associate Judge under this section.
 (4) No person shall be appointed or reappointed as an Associate Judge under this section who has attained the age of 72 years.
-(5) Subject to section 26F(5) of this Act, every person appointed as an Associate Judge under this section shall, during the term of that Associate Judge's appointment, be paid the salary and allowances payable by law to an Associate Judge.
+(5) Subject to section 26F(5), every person appointed as an Associate Judge under this section shall, during the term of that Associate Judge's appointment, be paid the salary and allowances payable by law to an Associate Judge.
 (6) No appointment may be made under this section otherwise than on a certificate signed by the Chief Justice to the effect that, in the opinion of the Chief Justice, it is necessary for the due conduct of the business of the court that a temporary Associate Judge be appointed.
 (7) The Chief Justice must not sign the certificate without first consulting the Chief High Court Judge.